carbon-language/carbon-lang/docs/design/classes.md

 -   They don't have a `Self` in the signature of a method in a contravariant position like a parameter.
--   They don't have free associated types or other associated items used in a method signature.
+-   They don't have free associated facets or other associated items used in a method signature.

 The restrictions on object-safe interfaces match the restrictions on base class